 Requests for PECs should be addressed to:

-Argyll and Bute Council, Governance and Law – Committee Services, Kilmory, Lochgilphead, Argyll, PA31 8RT
+Argyll and Bute Council, Committee Services, Legal and Regulatory Support, Kilmory, Lochgilphead, Argyll, PA31 8RT

 We will aim to provide a response within 4 working days.